Monday, 30 June 2025

 Cold weather conditions are imminent with temperatures remaining cold in the afternoon with slight warmth

-Wind speed is forecasted at 5km for areas of Maquassi Hills on Thursday.
+Wind speed is forecasted at 5km for areas of Maquassi Hills on Monday.
 No rain has been forecasted

-Areas of North West are also seeing clear conditions with cold temperatures on Wednesday amid cold weather patterns
+Areas of North West are also seeing clear conditions with cold temperatures on Monday amid cold weather patterns

 Residents should do outdoor activities if necessary, however cool/cold conditions may persist throughout the day